decentraland/adr/content/ADR-147-unity-2021-material-upgrade.md

 - ❌ **Reconvert the world**: The idea is simple, use a Unity 2021 AB converter and redeploy all the ABs, assuming we could create a cron job that would spend a few days converting every scene in the world and every wearable to use the new version.
 Even with that, we'd need some new infrastructure on top of the systems such as:
   - Upgrading the AB converter: Not trivial, we need to solve some issues with multithreading first (the AB Converter is stuck in an older commit).
   - Versioning: The renderer must understand if it can consume an AB or is not prepared for its version.
-  - Content size: Duplicating the size of the whole world to allocate new versions of ABs is something we should do if nothing else work.
+  - Content size: Duplicating the size of the whole world to allocate new versions of ABs is something we should do if nothing else works.
 - ✔ **Manual upgrade**: Ideally we should be able to gather all the information from the material itself and create a new one with the properties well defined.

 ## Upgrading materials from 2020 to 2021